ajit2704/underwater-image-enhancement/README.md

 Visibility in underwater images is usually poor because of the attenuation of light in the water that causes low contrast and color variation.
 In this , a new approach for underwater image quality improvement is presented,based on [this paper](https://www.sciencedirect.com/science/article/pii/S2092678216302588/pdfft?md5=0fb801ccd8c3b98979cb631428a2c3e9&pid=1-s2.0-S2092678216302588-main.pdf).
 The proposed method aims to improve underwater image contrast, increase image details, and reduce noise by applying a new method of using contrast stretching to produce two different images with different contrasts.

 # Mehodology
 Here we are dividing a image from its average pixel value to highest & lowest respectively.
-Calling it as high contrast & low contrast respectively.Followed by this a Rayleigh stretching of each pixel over its entire range.
+Calling it as high contrast & low contrast respectively.Followed by this Rayleigh stretching of each pixel over its entire range.
 We get two images till now, we use their extremities to get an average image with averaging the noises.
 The flow of process goes like this:

 ![Dummy Model Results](https://ars.els-cdn.com/content/image/1-s2.0-S2092678216302588-gr2.jpg)